kitconcept/volto-light-theme/docs/conceptual-guides/customization-behavior.md

 ### Actions

-You can define the actions at the top of the header.
+You can define the actions located at the top right of the header.
-These are links to other pages, defined by (title, target URL and if it opens in a new tab or not).
+These are links to other pages, each of one defined by these fields: a title, a target URL and a boolean in case it should open in a new tab or not.

 ## Theming